Hangar 18 (film): Reception

+On the review aggregator website Rotten Tomatoes, the film has a score of 40% based on five reviews.

 When the film was released, The New York Times film critic Vincent Canby dismissed it: "Hangar 18 is the sort of melodrama that pretends to be skeptical, but requires that everyone watching it be profoundly gullible ...
 It stars ...
 Robert Vaughn as the ruthless and fatally unimaginative White House Chief of Staff ...
 In the supporting cast is Debra MacFarlane, who plays a beautiful female specimen found aboard the saucer, a young woman who looks amazingly like a Hollywood starlet.
 But then, I guess, she is.
 The flying saucer itself looks like an oversized toy that might have been made in Taiwan."

 Christopher John reviewed the film in Ares Magazine #8, writing, "Hanger [sic] is the perfect Sunday evening movie for television.
 If you watch closely, you can even see the spaces they planned for the commercials."

 In his review of Hangar 18 for his 2015 Movie Guide, Leonard Maltin opined that the alternate conclusion used in Invasion Force (the television version of the film) undermines the entire movie.